flode/BwTree/README.md

 - Merging underful pages is not implemented.
 - The epoque system uses locks to keep track of pages that can be deleted
 - The mapping table cannot grow dynamically
+- Necessary operations like consolidate or split are not executed asynchronously

 ## License